unpoller/unpoller/integrations/lokiunifi/README.md

 # lokiunifi

-Loki Output Plugin for UniFi Poller
+Loki Output Plugin for UnPoller

 This plugin writes UniFi Events and IDS data to Loki.
 Maybe Alarms too.